Guidance on Fall 2021 Class Attendance, Withdrawal and Grading

 The updated polices on grading of class withdrawals can be found in the undergraduate bulletin and graduate bulletin.

 - Definition: Letter grades are used by Marquette faculty to evaluate students' performance in a course.
 Each grade (A through F) earned in a course carries a specified number of grade points.

 - Usage: Faculty determination based on academic performance at the end of the class (or Incomplete period).

-- Fall 2020 Reminders: The grading deadline for regular session classes is 12/15/2020.
-At present, there is no option for students to change their grade to pass/not pass in Fall 2020.
+- Fall 2021 Reminders: The grading deadline for regular session classes is 12/21/2021.
+There is no option for students to change their grade to pass/not pass in Fall 2021.

 - Definition: An Incomplete must be initiated by students and approved by the instructor prior to the end of the session in which the class is offered.
 Assigned only when a documented circumstance beyond the control of the student arises.
 The performance in the course must merit this exception, otherwise, the instructor must assign a grade that reflects both the quality of the work completed and the significance of the work/exam that is completed.

 - Usage: Based on student's request and agreement to complete all missing work no later than the Incomplete deadline stipulated in the academic calendar and faculty determination that additional time beyond the end of the semester will allow for the successful completion of the class material and awarding of A-F grade.
 When possible, the requirements to fulfill the Incomplete should be designed so that students can do so prior to the start of the spring term classes.

 - Fall 2021 Reminders: The final deadline for students to complete all class material in Fall 2021 is 2/18/2022, although faculty may require an earlier deadline, such as the start of spring term classes.